yaqi-lyu/SSW.Rules.Content/rules/better-late-than-never/rule.md

 You should always try and reply to emails and IM messages within a timely period, but this is not always possible.

-Sometimes people see a 6-month old task/question, and just delete/ignore thinking it's "too old"... or because "the customer will think we're a joke taking this long to do something!"
+Sometimes people see a 6-month old task/question, and just delete/ignore thinking it's "too old" or because "the customer will think we're a joke taking this long to do something!"
 No matter how long it takes to do some tasks, it's always better to get it done.

 There are a few styles of documentation: